Mrinank-Bhowmick/python-beginner-projects/projects/Image Toonification/Readme.md

 ` pip install -r requirements.txt `

 ## Execution
+ - Place your images in the images/Folder

-Run the below command in command prompt or terminal.
+ - Run the below command in command prompt or terminal.
 `python3 main.py`